BUSM 3014 Health Services Financial Management

 NOTE: Due to Covid Restrictions, the First Aid Requirement is currently not needed.

-Prior to enrolling in this subject, students must have submitted a Student Undertaking Form and undertake to apply for a National Police Check, which is required to be submitted before placement, and a Working with Children Check Student Declaration.
+Prior to enrolling in this subject, students must have submitted a Working with Children Check Student Declaration, which is required to be submitted before placement.
 Use the link to the Special Requirements webpage below for more information.

 Western Program Requirements